mxber2022/xday/README.md

-# The Intelligent IDE Documentation Generator
+# AIDoc: The Intelligent IDE Documentation Generator

 ## Table of Contents